TX House Bill 300: Everything Is Bigger in Texas

 Fewer things are as personal, private or important as medical records.
 Texas lawmakers were serious about protecting sensitive information when they passed TX H.B 300 in 2011.
-Lawmakers were concerned that the federal CLS did not go far enough to safeguard PHI in Texas.
+Lawmakers were concerned that the federal HIPAA did not go far enough to safeguard PHI in Texas.
 TX H.B 300 went into effect on September 1, 2012.

 - Revised and expanded the definition of a covered entity.

-- Increased mandates for CLS compliance training.
+- Increased mandates for HIPAA compliance training.